awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

    ```
    Get-SSMAutomationExecutionList | `
        Where {$_.AutomationExecutionId -eq "a4a3c0e9-7efd-462a-8594-01234EXAMPLE"}
    ```

 ------

-1. Run the following command to view details about the execution progress\.
+1. Run the following command to view details about the automation progress\.

 ------
 #### [ Linux ]

    ```
    aws ssm get-automation-execution \
        --automation-execution-id 4f7ca192-7e9a-40fe-9192-5cb15EXAMPLE
    ```

 ------